 The I/O subsystem of this console is a truly game changer (if you’ll pardon the pun).
 The interfaces are now controlled by a single module that will take care of security too, I’m talking about Starlet.

-Starlet is just an ARM926ET-S core wired up to most of the internal components of this console.
+Starlet is just an ARM926EJ-S CPU wired up to most of the internal components of this console.
 It resides inside Hollywood, runs at 243 MHz (same as Hollywood) and contains its own ROM and RAM too, so you can consider it an independent computer running alongside the main CPU.

 The chip also inherits some technology from ARM, for instance, it implements the Advanced Microcontroller Bus Architecture or ‘AMBA’, a protocol that facilitates the communication between other devices using a set of specialised buses.

 Having said that, Nintendo wired up the I/O in a way that makes use of two AMBA buses: